dan-holmes/CV/README.md

 - Used commercial and web analytics data to create clear, actionable insight for the Trading and Marketing teams.
 - Gained advanced skills in tools such as SQL, Python, R and Tableau.
 - Led technical projects from end to end including scoping, planning, implementation and review.
 Projects included dynamic delivery pricing, optimally allocating warehouse space between departments and estimating the life term value of a customer from their first shop using machine learning.
-- Became the team's point of contact for technical questions.
-Trained and developed new joiners.
+- Trained and developed new starters.
+Became the team’s point of contact for technical questions.
 - Worked with Google to integrate AutoML into our technology stack and led internal training sessions to drive adoption.
 - Stepped in as interim Customer Insight Manager during March 2020 - Ocado's busiest month to date.
 Managed the team throughout a period of high stress, huge demand and large operational changes.